OLYMPIA: A Simulation Framework for Evaluating the Concrete Scalability of Secure Aggregation Protocols: Case Studies

 \paragraph{Building block: public-key encryption.} We make the same assumptions about public-key cryptography as Bonawitz et al.~\cite{bonawitz2017practical}.
 Specifically, the protocols described in this section rely on Diffie-Hellman key agreement~\cite{diffie1976new}, which describes a \emph{key generation} procedure to generate public and private keys, and a \emph{key agreement} procedure that combines party $a$'s private key with party $b$'s public key to form a shared symmetric encryption key---and produces the \emph{same} symmetric key when performed in reverse (i.e. $\textbf{agree}(sk_a, pk_b) = \textbf{agree}(sk_b, pk_a)$).
 In our implementations, we implement public-key cryptography using PyNaCl, a wrapper around the efficient libsodium library.

 \paragraph{Building block: threshold secret sharing.} A $(t, n)$ \emph{threshold secret sharing} scheme allows a party to split a secret input into $n$ \emph{shares}, such that each individual share reveals nothing about the secret input, but $t$ shares enable reconstruction of the secret.
 Such schemes also have an \emph{additive homomorphism}---they allow adding shares of \emph{different} secrets together to compute one share of the sum of the secrets.
-We use $[a]$ to denote a single share of the secret $a$.
-The most commonly-used example is Shamir's secret sharing scheme~\cite{shamir1979share}, which has the following properties: \begin{itemize}[leftmargin=10pt, itemsep=0pt] \item $\texttt{share}(t, n, s)$: build $n$ secret shares $[s]$ of threshold $t$ \item $\texttt{reconstruct}$: reconstruct $s$ from at least $t$ shares $[s]$ \item $\forall a, b: [a] + [b] = [a + b]$ (additive homomorphism) \end{itemize} \system provides an efficient implementation of Shamir secret sharing, leveraging the Galois library for working with finite fields.
+The most commonly-used example is Shamir's secret sharing scheme~\cite{shamir1979share}.

+\system provides an efficient implementation of Shamir secret sharing, leveraging the Galois library for working with finite fields.
 We also provide an implementation of \emph{packed secret sharing}, which encodes more than one secret in a single share.
 This scheme adds a parameter $k$ to the \texttt{share} function; it encodes $k$ field elements in a single share, but requires at least $t + k$ shares for reconstruction.
 Packed secret sharing can improve concrete performance in some protocols, as our evaluation shows.